tobega/tailspin-v0/README.md

 Most recent addition is relational values that can be manipulated through relational algebra.
 A good example is [this solution](https://github.com/tobega/aoc2020/blob/main/a21ra.tt) to the [adventofcode 2020 day 21 problem](https://adventofcode.com/2020/day/21)

-The next step is implementing automatic types and units (on branch autotypes)
+The next step is implementing automatic types and units (on branch data-dictionary)

 ## Code samples
 Small code samples can be found in the [samples folder](https://github.com/tobega/tailspin-v0/tree/master/samples).